Ozempic For Weight Loss: Is it Worth it?

 If you have a significant amount of weight to lose, your doctor may recommend staying on it for over a year.

-But here’s the catch: What happens when you stop taking it?
+But what happens when you stop taking it?

 The Biggest Downside of Ozempic: Weight Regain

 Most people assume that once they lose weight, they can stop the drug and keep the weight off.
-That’s not what happens.
+That’s not what happens according to clinical trials.

-I'll be blunt: You will regain weight after stopping Ozempic.
+I'll be blunt: You'll probably regain weight after stopping Ozempic.

 But there's good news.
 You can keep some of the weight off with exercise!

-Another study on liraglutide (a drug similar to semaglutide) found that participants who exercised after stopping the drug regained less weight than those who didn’t.
+Another study on liraglutide, which is similar to semaglutide, found that participants who exercised after stopping the drug regained less weight than those who didn’t.
 However, they still only maintained a 10-pound sustained weight loss.

 💡 Key takeaway: Exercise is the most important factor in keeping weight off after stopping Ozempic.